About The Foundation

 Felicitie is Founder and Executive Director of the Lipedema Foundation, a US not-for-profit founded in 2015 that is funding multiple basic and translational research projects at multiple top-tier universities and hospitals in order to define, diagnose and treat Lipedema and related conditions such as Dercum’s Disease.
 Felicitie is the past President of the Fat Disorders Research Society (FDRS) from 2013-2015, and drove its resurrection.

-She received her MBA from The University of Chicago Booth Graduate School of Business in 2009, after many years of software engineering and program management.
+She received her MBA from The University of Chicago Booth Graduate School of Business in 2009.
+Prior to getting her MBA, she worked as a software engineer and program/program manager including a short-term assignment in Krakow, Poland.
 Her undergraduate degree is a BS in Computer Science from the University of Arizona in 2000.

 Felicitie had lipedema symptoms occur at 4 weeks postpartum after her second child was born and has successfully managed the lipedema symptoms through only nutritious eating, exercise, caffeine and natural hormonal fluctuations.
-She credits Pilates and her 3 girls (ages 7, 4 and 3) with keeping the lipedema fatigue in check.
+She credits nutritious eating, Pilates and her 3 girls (ages 7, 5 and 3) with keeping the lipedema fatigue in check.

 Erik Lontok, Chief Science Officer